 Step 1: Provide written notice

-If a landlord wants to evict a tenant in Illinois, they must first provide written notice to the tenant, which states the potential reason(s) for eviction based on non-payment of rent, non-compliance, or termination of a month-to-month tenancy.
+Suppose a landlord wants to evict a tenant in Illinois.
+In that case, they must first provide written notice to the tenant, which states the potential reason(s) for eviction based on non-payment of rent, non-compliance, or termination of a month-to-month tenancy.

 Step 2: File for eviction